spacecloud-io/space-learn/content/Space Cloud/basics/setup.md

 ![Add Database Screen](/images/screenshots/create-project-add-database-step.png)

 If you already have one, feel free to configure it.
 For now, we'll skip this step since we don't have a database running at this point.

+> **You can destroy the Space Cloud cluster along with all the deployments by running the `./space-cli destroy` command.**

 ## Next Steps